← Back to lessons

 The full cycle

-This is the development loop that professionals use every day:
+This is the development loop:

-2. Test it in your browser
+2. Preview it in your browser

 Custom domains